Dec 03, 2024

 The 10-Year Rule

-Here’s something my clients often ask about: “Does my old certificate still work?”
-The short answer is maybe not.
+One of the most common questions we get is: “Does my old certificate still work?”
 If your certificate is over 10 years old, you’ll likely need a new one.
-This isn’t just a suggestion – it’s based on Quebec’s Civil Code requirements.
+This isn’t just a recommendation—it’s based on Quebec’s Civil Code requirements.

 💡 Pro Tip: Any modification to your property, no matter how small, might require a new certificate.
-Common changes include:
+Some common updates that trigger the need for a new certificate include:

 • Adding a deck